article / Global politics

 Analysis reveals that the design and implementation of this tariff action exhibit a high degree of complexity and strategic planning, markedly different from previous crude trade protection measures.

-This "taxation upon transit" mechanism has created an unprecedented model of regulation and revenue generation.
-According to the new regulations, all specific high-end chips sold to China must be diverted from their manufacturing site in Taiwan through the United States for inspection by third-party laboratories.
-Once entering U.S. customs territory, a 25% tariff automatically takes effect.
-Trump described it as the U.S. taking a 25% cut from the sales revenue.
-This arrangement has sparked sharp legal scrutiny: the U.S. Constitution explicitly prohibits taxes on exports, and does this fee levied on "goods in transit," ultimately borne by foreign buyers, essentially constitute an unconstitutional export tax?
-Despite the controversy, the mechanism has rapidly moved from concept to practice, opening a new trickle of revenue for the U.S. Treasury from technology trade.
+This mechanism of taxing upon transit creates an unprecedented model of regulation and revenue generation.
+According to the new regulations, all specific high-end chips destined for sale in China must be diverted from their manufacturing origin in Taiwan to the United States, where they undergo inspection by third-party laboratories.
+Once they enter U.S. customs territory, a 25% tariff automatically takes effect.
+Donald Trump described it as the United States taking a 25% cut from the sales revenue.
+This arrangement has sparked sharp legal challenges: The U.S. Constitution explicitly prohibits taxes on exports, so does this fee, levied on goods in transit and ultimately borne by foreign buyers, essentially constitute an unconstitutional export tax?
+Despite the controversy, this mechanism has rapidly evolved from concept to practice, opening up a new trickle of revenue for the U.S. Treasury from technology trade.

 The complex exemption system reveals the inherent contradictions and pragmatic considerations within the policy.
 On one hand, the U.S. government aims to reduce its reliance on foreign chip manufacturing; on the other hand, it soberly recognizes that completely cutting off the supply of high-end chips would immediately paralyze its own booming AI industry and innovation ecosystem.
 Therefore, creating exemption channels for key domestic users such as data centers, R&D institutions, and the public sector has become a safety valve for maintaining its own technological competitiveness.
 Commerce Secretary Howard Letnik has been granted broad authority to adjudicate exemptions, further increasing the flexibility and uncertainty in policy implementation.
 Zhang Zhiyang, a tax expert at KPMG, points out that the specific criteria for determining exempt uses are not yet fully clear, making it difficult for companies to accurately assess their own situation at present, highlighting the ambiguities in the policy during its initial implementation phase.